ChanduniNethmini/AI-Personal-Finance-Tracker/README.md

  1. uv init
  2. uv sync
  3. .venv\Scripts\activate - to activate virtual environment
- 4. uv add -r requirement.txt - to install dependencies
+ 4. uv add -r requirement.txt - to install all the dependencies

 ### Create a `.env` file in the project root and add OpenAI API key: